Francesca-Ye/marriage_ceremonies_religion/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## How to Run
+- Run `scripts/01-download_data.R` to download raw data
+- Run `scripts/02-clean_data.R to` generate cleaned data
+- Run `paper/paper.qmd` to generate the PDF of the paper

 ## Statement on LLM usage